-Cash To Close On Conventional Versus FHA Mortgage
+Cash To Close On Conventional Versus FHA Loans

-Fannie Mae will allow 3% down payment on a home purchase for borrowers:
+Fannie Mae will allow a 3% down payment on a home purchase for first-time homebuyers:

 - However, the home buyer needs to be a first time home buyer

-- Regular home buyers require 5% down payment on home purchase
+- Regular home buyers require a 5% down payment on a home purchase

 - Freddie Mac allows homebuyers who have not owned a home for the past 3 years a 3% down payment home purchase